Fines & Lost Items

 Fines for damaged Interlibrary Loan items from other institutions are determined by the lending library, not University of Chicago Library staff.

-Items that are long overdue will eventually be declared lost and billed for replacement.
+Items that are long overdue will be billed as lost.

-Returning a lost item will result in a waiver of the lost item replacement fee, however any overdue fines incurred for that item will remain.
+Returning a lost item will result in a waiver of the lost item fee; however, any overdue fines incurred for that item will remain.

 Providing a Replacement Copy for a Lost Item